MIT-LCP/mimic-website/content/community/contributing.md

 ## How can I share code that I have written for MIMIC?

 We have worked hard to create and share the MIMIC dataset.
-In return, we strongly hope that you will share the code that you use for analysing the data.
+In return, we encourage you to share the code that you use for analysing the data.

-We have created a repository on GitHub to hold MIMIC-related code: https://github.com/MIT-LCP/mimic-code.
+Please add your code to the MIMIC Code Repository at: https://github.com/MIT-LCP/mimic-code.
 The structure of the repository will develop over time as new contributions are made.

 ## How can I highlight an issue relating to the MIMIC dataset?